pysal/segregation/README.md

 It can be divided into frameworks:

-- Point Estimation: point estimation of many non-spatial and spatial segregation indexes.
+- Point Estimation: point estimation of many aspatial and spatial segregation indexes.
 - Inference Wrappers: present functions to perform inference for a single measure or for comparison between two measures.
 - Decompose Segregation: decompose comparative segregation into spatial and attribute components.